Acgua/ioBroker.fully-mqtt/README.md

 ### **WORK IN PROGRESS**

 -   (Acgua) Fixed starting MQTT server
+-   (Acgua) Code cleanup
 -   (Acgua) Removed info log 'MQTT is not activated in adapter instance settings.'
+-   (Acgua) New object 'enabled' ('fully-mqtt.x.[Device Name].enabled') to indicate if the device is enabled in the adapter settings
+-   (Acgua) 'alive' state is set to null if device is not enabled (to not show connection/disconnection symbols in device object 'fully-mqtt.x.[Device Name])

 ### 0.1.0 (2023-03-27)

 -   (Acgua) **Breaking Change**: Using MQTT is required, and removed option to deactivate MQTT.
 Reasons: 1. requesting info thru REST API is redundant and simply not needed since MQTT is available, 2.
 It does not make sense to not use MQTT since it provides live updates of states.
--   (Acgua) **Breaking Change**: Object 'mqttActivated' ('fully-mqtt.x.yyy.mqttActivated') is no longer used.
+-   (Acgua) **Breaking Change**: Object 'mqttActivated' ('fully-mqtt.x.[Device Name].mqttActivated') is no longer used.
 Feel free to delete these objects if you update from a previous version as these will not be deleted automatically.
 -   (Acgua) Removed all REST API info requests, as MQTT use is now required
 -   (Acgua) Code improvements